richie-south/fetch-with-status/README.md

 // Require it like this
 const {withStatus} = require('fetch-with-status')

-//Wrap your fetch with the `withStatus` function withStatus(fetch(/*URL*/))
+// Wrap your fetch with the `withStatus` function withStatus(fetch(/*URL*/))
   // then add all the status handlers you want
-  // the full request object is returned in all handlers .when(206, (request) => {
+  // the full request object is returned in all handlers .when(200, (request, next) => {
     console.log('we got an 206 response')
+    // if you want to continue down the promise chain call 'next'
+    // and your value will be passed down to the first .then next(request.json())
   })

+  .when(206, (request) => {
+    // here we don't call next because we don't want to continue down the promise chain console.log('we got an 206 response')
+  })
   // after you added all your desired handlers call .build .build()
-  // now we return the original promise so you can add a .catch or chain .then .catch((error) => {
+  // now we have the original promise so we can add .then:s and a .catch .then(() => {
+    // only request with handlers that call 'next' appear here })
+  .catch((error) => {

   })